dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <!-- - CaC? [[source]](https://octopus.com/blog/config-as-code-what-is-it-how-is-it-beneficial#:~:text=Config%20as%20Code%20(CaC)%20separates,version%20control%20for%20your%20configuration.) -->
 - **Infrastructure as Code (IaC)**: IaC is the concept of managing and provisioning of infrastructure through code instead of through manual processes [[s](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac)].
-- **GitOps**: GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation [[s](https://about.gitlab.com/topics/gitops)]
+- **GitOps**: GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation.
+GitOps is a branch of DevOps that focuses on using git repositories to manage infrastructure and application code deployments.
+The Git repository is the source of truth for the application configuration and code. [[s](https://about.gitlab.com/topics/gitops)]
 - **Reconciler pattern**: Reconciler pattern is the concept of checking the difference between the desired state and the current state, and if there is a difference, an action is taken to make the current state into the desired state [[s](https://www.learnsteps.com/how-kubernetes-works-on-a-reconciler-pattern/)].
 - **Control plane**: A control plane reconciles the current state to match a desired state.
 Control planes follow the Reconciler pattern.
 An example of this is Kubernetes' internal control plane that schedules pods/containers based on a declared state.
 <!-- Control planes is based on the Reconciler pattern.
 A control plane is a service that continuously checks the difference between the desired state and the current state and if there is a deviation, a it tries to take action to make the current state reflect the desired state. -->
 - **Cloud Native**: The term cloud native refers to the concept of building and running applications to take advantage of the distributed computing offered by the cloud delivery model.
 Cloud native apps are designed and built to exploit the scale, elasticity, resiliency, and flexibility the cloud provides [[s](https://www.oracle.com/cloud/cloud-native/what-is-cloud-native/)]
 - **Cloud Native Computing Foundation (CNCF)**: CNCF is the open source, vendor-neutral hub of cloud native computing, hosting projects like Kubernetes and Prometheus to make cloud native universal and sustainable [[s](https://www.cncf.io/)].
+- **Amazon Web Services (AWS)**: Cloud computing platform provided by Amazon.
 - **Google Cloud Platform (GCP)**: Cloud computing platform provided by Google.
-- **Amazon Web Services (AWS)**: Cloud computing platform provided by Amazon.
+- **Google Kubernetes Engine (GKE)**: i
+- **Pets vs. Cattle**: i

 # 5. Introduction

 <!-- into to control planes -->
-With the creation of Kubernetes, we are seeing a rise in popularity of Control Planes.
-The concept is built on the idea that you declare a state and services, then watches the state and make sure that the system's actual state reflects the state declared.
+With the creation of Kubernetes, we are seeing a rise in popularity of control planes.
+The concept is built on the idea that you declare a state and services, then watches the state and make sure that a system's actual state reflects the declared state.
 If the desired state changes, the control plane ensures that the new state is automatically reflected in the actual state.
 Control planes are self-healing, and they automatically correct drift.

 <!-- ecosystem and now also external resources? -->
 Kubernetes is a perfect ecosystem fundament for control planes because most events that happen inside is controlled/managed by control planes.
 At its core, Kubernetes stores a state declared in YAML, and different services watch this state and make sure the actual state reflects the declared state.
-Kubernetes can easily be extended by creating new services that watch the state and act accordingly.
-During the last years, new control planes have emerged that also manage external resources.
+Kubernetes can be extended by creating new services that watch the state and act accordingly.
+During the last years, new control planes have emerged that also manage external resources (e.g. databases).
 It works more or less the same way, but now the services instead ensure that some external state corresponds to the declared state.

 <!-- big question -->
-Now the question is if we can combine these tools in order to create a universal control plane for handling all kinds of states, all managed from within Kubernetes?
+Now the question is if we can combine these tools to create a universal control plane for handling all kinds of states, all managed from within Kubernetes?
 How would such a setup look?
 How would you interact with it?
 And what concerns and implications may such a setup bring?

 # 6. Motivation